CompCogNeuro/CompCogNeuro.github.io/content/neuron-sim.md

 ## Introduction

 This simulation illustrates the basic properties of neural spiking and rate-code activation, reflecting a balance of excitatory and inhibitory influences (including leak and synaptic inhibition).
+See [axon/sims/neuron](https://github.com/emer/axon/tree/main/sims/neuron) for the source code.

 In this model, the `Network` only shows a single neuron which is "injected" with excitatory current (as neuroscientists might do with an electrode injecting current into a single neuron).
 If you do `Run Cycles` in the toolbar you will see it get activated, but to really understand what is going on, we need to see the relationship among multiple variables as shown in the `Test Cycle Plot`.

 ## Plot of Neuron variables over time